 Dating to the 1940s and 50s, classic American diners still feed and water people driving long distances across the country.
 Red plastic seats, neon lighting and black-and-white chessboard flooring are standard.

 You’ve plenty of choice, but I like Chili Mac’s Diner in St Louis, Missouri.
-The portions of cheese-sprinkled chili piled on top of spaghetti, nachos, fries, baked potatoes, burgers and hot dogs (among other things) are, let’s just say, generous in size.
+The portions of cheese-sprinkled chilli piled on top of spaghetti, nachos, fries, baked potatoes, burgers and hot dogs (among other things) are, let’s just say, generous in size.
 Attentive staff regularly top up your coffee and greet many of the local customers by first name.

 I’ve also visited Cozy Dog Drive In while in Springfield, Illinois.
 Its founder, Ed Waldmire Jr., claimed a first in developing and selling corn dogs (battered sausages on a stick) alongside his college friend Don Strand, and the current drive-in stands close to the original 1949 location.
 I couldn’t help stopping to try one of the renowned fast-food delicacies, the crisp golden-brown outer layer preserving the moist, slightly sweet sausage inside.